Before you make a targeted cold call, do you get yourself excited, or try to get yourself psyched up?

 Do you get excited about your product or service, and try to convey your enthusiasm to your prospect?

-If you’re following the traditional cold calling mindset, that’s what your doing.
+If you’re following the traditional cold calling mindset, that’s what you’re doing.
 But what you don’t know is that enthusiasm and confidence usually has a negative effect.

 Because you’re talking with someone who doesn’t know you.
 Being overly enthusiastic will make them become suspicious and automatically make them apprehensive.
 When you think of a peppy person on the phone, you think of telemarketer.
 When prospects think of telemarketers, they think of high pressure sales.